pydio/cells-client/v2/README.md

 - Choose OAuth2 process either by opening a browser or copy/pasting the URL in your browser to get a valid token
 - Test and validate the connection.

 The token is saved locally and will be refreshed automatically as required.
-If a keyring mechanism is available on the machine, it used to store sensitive information.
+If a keyring mechanism is available on the machine, it is used to store sensitive information.
 You can verify this with the following command:

 ```sh
 cec configure check-keyring